doGior/Audible-Downloader/README.md

 # Prerequisites

 I assume you have already installed python (which is preinstalled in Linux and Mac OS) and ffmpeg.
-Otherwise these are the official download sites: [python]([Download Python | Python.org](https://www.python.org/downloads/)), [ffmpeg](https://ffmpeg.org/download.html)
+Otherwise these are the official download sites: [python](https://www.python.org/downloads/), [ffmpeg](https://ffmpeg.org/download.html)

 For any problems, please google first